Br1ckmaster/portfolio/pages/firefight.md

 <div class="Firefight">
 <h2>Firefight!</h2>
 <p>Firefight is an action puzzle, local co-op game, that has you play as two office workers escaping a burning office building by working together.<br>
 Firefight is the first game that I have developed in Unreal Engine 4.
 Prior to that, I had no experience in using the Unreal 4 Engine.
+I am happy that the game turned out good considering I had no idea how the engine worked.
 It took approximately 5 months to create Firefight.<br></p>
 <p>The other developers of Firefight are: <br>
 <ul>
 <li>Hannah Holden - Character Artist <br>